 You can file a formal dispute with Equifax by mail, online or via phone.

-If possible, file a dispute by mail as it allows you to have a paper trail and offers protection to you as a consumer that aren’t available when you file online or phone disputes.
+If possible, file a dispute by mail as it allows you to have a paper trail and offers protection to you as a consumer that isn’t available when you dispute online or by phone.

-Use a template like this one to file a dispute by mail with Equifax, and be sure to include:
+Use a template like this one to dispute by mail with Equifax, and be sure to include: